MachineLemonade/docs/docs/getting-started.md

 **Note**: For abstraction from the Astro UI, you can also create a deployment [via the CLI](https://www.astronomer.io/docs/cli-getting-started/).

-## Deploy your DAG
+## Deploy your First DAG

-Once your are working locally, you're ready for deployment.
+Once everything is up and running locally, you're ready to deploy your first DAG.

 ### Step 1: Login

-To log in to your existing account and pass our authorization flow, run the following command:
+To log into your existing account and pass our authorization flow, run the following command:

 ```
 astro auth login astronomer.cloud